Train-In-Blocks-Ltd/Landing/content/3--3-ways-to-really-impress-your-clients.md

 ---
-id: 3
-title: 3 ways to impress your clients
+title: 3 ways to really impress your clients
-slug: 3-ways-to-impress-your-clients
+slug: 3--3-ways-to-really-impress-your-clients
 img: /03/man-indoor-pose.jpg
-excerpt: Take less than two minutes to find out how this blog will benefit you greatly.
+excerpt: Here are some good ways to improve your client retention and satisfaction.
 ---

 **Mikey Lau**